tabulartools/dax-optimizer/README.md

 # DAX Optimizer

-This repository collects all the issues related to the DAX Optimizer service.
+This repository collects all the issues related to the [DAX Optimizer service](https://app.daxoptimizer.com).

 <img src="assets/images/logo.svg" width="200">

-To access the service, visit [https://app.daxoptimizer.com](https://app.daxoptimizer.com)

 To submit bugs, feature requests, or general questions: [Submit an Issue](https://github.com/tabulartools/dax-optimizer/issues/new/choose)